District Six

-District Six (Afrikaans Distrik Ses) is a former inner-city residential area in Cape Town, South Africa.
-Over 60,000 of its inhabitants were forcibly removed during the 1970s by the apartheid regime.
+District Six (Afrikaans: Distrik Ses) is a residential neighborhood in Cape Town, South Africa, located next to the city's CBD.
+In 1959, people of color were banned from the area and most of them were resettled in Gugulethu.
+In the following years, District Six was then declared a whites-only area and most of the residents were resettled in the Cape Flats.
+Over the course of a decade, over 60,000 of its inhabitants were forcibly removed and in 1970 the area was renamed Zonnebloem, a name that makes reference to an 18th-century colonial farm.
+At the time of the proclamation, 56% of the district's property was White-owned, 29% Black-owned, 26% Coloured-owned and 18% Indian-owned.
+The vision of a new white neighbourhood was not realised and the land has mostly remained barren and unoccupied.
+The original area of District Six is now partly divided between the suburbs of Walmer Estate, Zonnebloem, and Lower Vrede, while the rest is generally undeveloped land.

-The area of District Six is now partly divided between the suburbs of Walmer Estate, Zonnebloem, and Lower Vrede, while the rest is generally undeveloped land.
+On 17 December 2019, the Arts and Culture minister, Nathi Mthethwa, gazetted the renaming of Zonnebloem to District Six after the District Six Museum launched a campaign earlier that year to have the old name brought back and some residents applied to the South African Geographical Names Council in 2018 for the same.

-Creation and destruction
+History

 The area was named in 1966 as the Sixth Municipal District of Cape Town.
 The area began to grow after the freeing of the enslaved in 1833.
 The District Six neighbourhood is bounded by Sir Lowry Road on the north, Buitenkant Street to the west, Philip Kgosana Drive on the south and Mountain Road to the East.
 By the turn of the century it was already a lively community made up of former slaves, artisans, merchants and other immigrants, as well as many Malay people brought to South Africa by the Dutch East India Company during its administration of the Cape Colony.
 It was home to almost a tenth of the city of Cape Town's population, which numbered over 1,700–1,900 families.